Data model

 deleted_at timestamp Date of deletionn

-The data model export references logical routers, logical and physical servers attached to a cluster.
+The data model export lists logical routers, logical and physical servers linked with a cluster.

-In the application, a logical router can be attached to a cluster from a cluster object.
+In the app, a logical router can be linked to a cluster from a cluster object.

-A logical server can be attached to a cluster from these two objects.
+A logical server can be linked to a cluster from these two objects.

-A physical server can be attached to a cluster from these two objects.
+A physical server can be linked to a cluster from these two objects.

 Logical servers